The Monge problem with vanishing gradient penalization: Vortices and asymptotic profile: Generalities and density of Sobolev transport maps

-Let us notice that the two first points guarantee that the global map defined by $T_h^k(x)=U_{i,h}^k(x)$ (which depends on the radius $h$ and the original integer $k$) for $x \in Q_i$ will be globally Lipschitz on $\Omega$ and the third point implies that $T_h^k$ sends globally the measure $\mu$ onto the measure $\nu_k=(\pi_2)_\#\gamma_k$ (which is equal to the sum of the $\nu_i^k$).
+It is clear that these two measures have same mass, the first one having $Q_i$ as support and the second one~$\Omega$.
+Moreover, the assumptions on~$\mu$ and the remarks above about $\gamma_k$ guarantee that $\mu_i$ and $\nu_i$ have both a density which is Lipschitz and bounded from below.
+The end of this step consists in building a map $U^k_{i,h}$, from the cube $Q_i$ to $\Omega$, such that: \begin{itemize} \item $U_{i,h}^k$ is Lipschitz continuous; \item $U_{i,h}^k(x) = x$ for $x \in \partial Q_i$ (notice that, although the source and the target set of $U_{i,h}^k$ are different, this makes sense since $Q_i$ is included in $\Omega$); \item $U_{i,h}^k$ sends the measure $\mu_i$ onto $\nu_i^k$. \end{itemize} We then define a global map $T_h^k : \Omega \to \Omega$ by $T_h^k(x) = U_{i,h}^k(x)$ on each $Q_i$.
+We notice that the first point above guarantees that $T_h^k$ is Lipschitz on each $Q_i$, the second one that it is continuous on each common boundary $Q_i\cap Q_j$ (thus it is globally Lipschitz on $\Omega$), and the third one that it sends $\mu$ to $\nu_k$, as required.

-Now we explain very briefly the construction of such a $U_{i,h}^k$.
-For the sake of simplicity, we give the details only in the case where $Q_i$ is not an extremal cube of $\Omega$, {\it i.e.}~where $\partial Q_i \cap \partial \Omega$ is empty, and claim that the extreme case can be treated in a similar way.
+Let us now explain very briefly the construction of such a $U_{i,h}^k$.
+For the sake of simplicity, we give the details only in the case where $Q_i$ is not an extreme cube of $\Omega$, {\it i.e.}~where $\partial Q_i \cap \partial \Omega$ is empty, and claim that the extreme case can be treated in a similar way.

 We denote by $x_i$ the center of $Q_i$ which has radius $h$ (for the infinite norm in $\R^d$), and by $\delta_1$ and $\delta_2$ the two positive numbers such that